 From the beginning, the work has ideal until coming to the Sanitarium. steadily grown.
-The class which Another lady, of more than ordinary commenced its training then, finished the course of study last November, and the members are now doing good with so superior a class of young peowork either in the Sanitarium or nursing patients in their homes, one having gone to Battle Creek to take a post-graduate course of study.
+The class which commenced its training then, finished the course of study last November, and the members are now doing good work either in the Sanitarium or nurspace.
+We thank the Lord that he ing patients in their homes, one having gone to Battle Creek to take a post-graduate course of study.
 There were seven members in this class when they finished the course, and all have declared their purpose to spend their lives in medical missionary work.
-In fact the only purpose in establishing a Training-school is to furnish a course of instruction where young men and women may receive a sufficient knowledge of the nature of disease and its treatment to be able to go out and intelligently help suffering humanity, not only to overcome disease when it is established, but to help to educate those who are willing to learn how to prevent disease by right habits of living.
+In fact the only purpose in establishing a Training-school is to furnish a course of instruction where young men and women may receive a sufficient knowledge of the nature of disease and its treatment to be able to go out and intelligently help suffering humanity. not only to overcome disease when it is established, but to help to educate those who are willing to learn how to prevent disease by right habits of